 Let’s talk education.
 Unless you are meeting with Lucy from the Peanuts cartoon, your therapist had to be trained somewhere — ideally, an accredited graduate school.
 Post-secondary education is an expensive endeavor.
 It is also one of the most necessary endeavors in a growing, competitive job market.
 Approximately 70 percent of Americans borrow money via student loans to pay for college or graduate school (US News.com, 2014), and spend up to 10 or more years paying them off.

-In summary, the hourly rate on which your therapist seemingly lives the posh lifestyle has to cover quite a bit.
-What’s left over from the above-mentioned necessities go toward paying personal and family expenses and the occasional leisure activity.
+In summary, the hourly rate for your therapist has to cover quite a bit.
+What’s left over from the above-mentioned necessities goes toward paying personal and family expenses and the occasional leisure activity.
 The helping profession can be quite exhausting.
-We, too, need our practices for unwinding, recharging, and coping with life’s difficulties.
-Whether yoga, meditation, supervision, our own therapy, or the occasional time away, we need our clarity and well-being, not only for you, but for ourselves.
-For therapists, to be sick or take a vacation means not earning an income.
+Like you, your provider needs amenities for unwinding, recharging, and coping with life’s difficulties.

 1. What is EMDR?